 Then it gets worse than that.

-I mean, the idea, and I think this is the biggest revelation, and I'll repeat it with all of this stuff about Comey.
+I mean, the idea, and I think this is the biggest revelation, and I'll repeat it, with all of this stuff about Comey.

 And this is part of the criminal referral yesterday.

-Donald Trump stopped whining.
+Donald Trump, stop whining.

 That's what he said to Donald Trump.